85 results found

-Bovo AAA, Ferraz KMPMB, Magioli M, et al., 2018, Habitat fragmentation narrows the distribution of avian functional traits associated with seed dispersal in tropical forest, Perspectives in Ecology and Conservation, ISSN: 2530-0644
+Bovo AAA, Ferraz KMPMB, Magioli M, et al., 2018, Habitat fragmentation narrows the distribution of avian functional traits associated with seed dispersal in tropical forest, PERSPECTIVES IN ECOLOGY AND CONSERVATION, Vol: 16, Pages: 90-96, ISSN: 2530-0644

 Derryberry EP, Seddon N, Derryberry GE, et al., 2018, Ecological drivers of song evolution in birds: Disentangling the effects of habitat and morphology, ECOLOGY AND EVOLUTION, Vol: 8, Pages: 1890-1905, ISSN: 2045-7758

 Drury JP, Tobias JA, Burns KJ, et al., 2018, Contrasting impacts of competition on ecological and social trait evolution in songbirds, PLOS BIOLOGY, Vol: 16, ISSN: 1545-7885

 Fecchio A, Bell JA, Collins MD, et al., 2018, Diversification by host switching and dispersal shaped the diversity and distribution of avian malaria parasites in Amazonia, Oikos, ISSN: 0030-1299